 Dental Braces - Tooth Brace Choices

-Dental Braces and Orthodontic dental brace choices that can move teeth and straighten smiles, now gently with no tooth extractions in as little as 3 months to a year, including increasingly popular new choices with 3D straightening from day 1 systems like Dr.Kilcoyne's Fast Braces® UK
+Dental Tooth Braces and Orthodontic dental brace choices that can move your teeth and straighten many smiles, now very gently with no tooth extractions in as little as 3 months to a year, including very popular new choices with 3D straightening from day 1 systems like Dr.Kilcoyne's Fast Braces® UK

 Tooth Brace Choices - overview:

 So why have Tooth Braces?

 For the vast majority, it is purely a Cosmetic/Psychological choice, not an Oral Health one.
 In general, most published evidence in the scientific literature cannot show ANY credible benefit to Oral Health from Orthodontic treatment, for the majority of cases.
 No benefit in reduced decay rates, no benefit in gum disease rates and no benefits to longer term oral health in any credible way.
 Indeed some studies that have looked at specific orthodontic cases even when multiple published control trials exist, show overall NO better health gains for typical class 2 division 2 cases, with the Cochrane review concluding doing absolutely nothing can be just as good!

 There are though some other Orthodontic studies that show slight gain or risk reduction for Trauma, in those that have very large discrepancies, such as 9mm overjets, but cases like these are the minority of all Orthodontic cases treated in the UK.